 How would you like to see NC State continue on the path of welcoming a diverse community?

 Many people may not know this, but NC State has been somewhat of a leader in recognizing the need for executive-level leadership on issues of diversity and equity for universities in the southern United States.
-What began as a focus understandably embedded within the black/white dichotomy of a southern university has expanded to recognize the intersection of the multiple communities of which we are all a part.
+What began as a focus understandably embedded within the black/white dichotomy of a southern university has expanded to recognize the intersection of the multiple communities of which we are all apart.
 NC State has done a good job of putting in place the institutional structures to keep pace and mostly proactively respond to these changes, so I would expect that to continue.
 The Chancellor has also taken leadership on setting the proper tone for how equity and diversity should occur in our community.
 The next vice provost for equity and diversity, however, will need to also be a strong leader in these areas and hopefully bring additional innovative ideas to build on all of this.
-So for instance, my research on understanding the factors that contribute to the persistence and success of students from underrepresented groups in the sciences points to the need for even more focused efforts across the colleges and university.
+So for instance, my research on understanding the factors that contribute to the persistence and success of students from underrepresented groups in the sciences points to the need for even more focused efforts across the colleges and universities.
 That is not always easy and will require a leader who can bring solutions as opposed to simply championing the ideas.